flutter/website/src/docs/development/add-to-app/performance.md

 ---
-title: Load sequence, performance and memory
+title: Load sequence, performance, and memory
 ---

 This page describes the breakdown of the steps involved